Domestic roof construction: Roof covering

 The roofing material, including underlayment and roof covering, is primarily designed to shed water.
 The covering is also a major element of the architecture, so roofing materials come in a wide variety of colors and textures.
 The primary roof covering on houses in North America are asphalt shingles, but some have other types of roof shingles or metal roofs.
 Tile and thatch roofs are more common in Europe than North America.
 Some roofing materials help reduce air conditioning costs in hot climates by being designed to reflect light.

-Asphalt shingles is the most used roofing material in North America, making up as much as 75% of all steep slope roofs.
+Asphalt shingles are the most used roofing material in North America, making up as much as 75% of all steep slope roofs.
 This type of material is also gaining popularity in Europe due to lower installation costs.
 Asphalt shingles dominate the North American residential roofing market, because they are typically less expensive compared to other materials.

 In the southern US and Mexico, clay tile roofs are also very popular, due to their longevity, and ability to withstand hurricane winds with minimal or no damage.

 In Europe, slate and tile roofs are very popular.
 Many slate roofs in Europe are over 100 years old, and typically require minimal maintenance / repairs.